openstack/python-openstackclient/doc/source/command-objects/subnet.rst

 .. option:: --network-segment <network-segment>

-     Network segment to associate with this subnet (ID only)
+     Network segment to associate with this subnet (name or ID)

-     .. caution:: This is a beta command option and subject to change.
-Use global option ``--os-beta-command``
-                  to enable this command option.

 .. option:: --service-type <service-type>